Celiac Disease and Gluten Sensitivity (NCGS) Treatment

 You can be treated by experts in Celiac Disease treatment

-Accurately diagnosing gluten as a problem and handling the secondary effects correctly is one of the specialties of the doctors at HealthNOW, two of whom have authored a book on the subject, the bestselling “The Gluten Effect”, and who are nationally acclaimed public speakers on celiac disease and gluten sensitivity.
+Accurately diagnosing gluten as a problem and handling the secondary effects correctly is one of the specialties of the doctors at Root Cause Medical Clinic.
+Two of our doctors have authored a book on the subject, the bestselling “The Gluten Effect”, and they are nationally acclaimed public speakers on celiac disease and gluten sensitivity.

 There are too many people needlessly suffering from the effects of gluten.
 We are committed to raising awareness and increasing the rate of diagnosis, thereby improving the health of affected individuals one by one, family by family.